Phylogenetics: APE Lab

 > ltt.plot(t, log = "y")

-Now add a line extending from the point (t = -0.265, N = 2) to the point (t = 0, N = 20) using the command segments (this is an R command, not one provided by APE):
+Now add a line extending from the point (t = -0.265, N = 2) to the point (t = 0, N = 20) using the command segments (note that the "segments" command is a core R command, not something added by the APE package):

 > segments(-0.265, 2, 0, 20, lty="dotted")